atharphy/Ph2_ACF_monitoring_csv/docs/outerTracker/PStesting.md

 [02:08:27.000 --> 02:08:28.000]  Okay.
 [02:08:29.000 --> 02:08:47.000]  So at this point, we identified the best phase given which phyport is sent is bypassed.
 If I open, for example, another phyport, you're going to see that the phase are different.
 [02:08:47.000 --> 02:08:54.000]  So these, unfortunately, need to be repeated for every phase phyport, so that's why I assume it.
-[02:08:54.000 --> 02:09:12.000]  But these points are once we identify those phases, then you can safely run the electricity invalidation between the MPAs, in this case, and the CAC, by setting the CAC bypass mode and injecting a part of an MPA.
+[02:08:54.000 --> 02:09:12.000]  But these points are once we identify those phases, then you can safely run the electricity invalidation between the MPAs, in this case, and the CIC, by setting the CIC bypass mode and injecting a part of an MPA.
 [02:09:12.000 --> 02:09:18.000]  So we know that this pattern will go through the LGBT, we will have the core phase, and we're going to see it over here.
-[02:09:18.000 --> 02:09:27.000]  And then we are able to get the plot from the electricity invalidation between the MPA and the CAC.
+[02:09:18.000 --> 02:09:27.000]  And then we are able to get the plot from the electricity invalidation between the MPA and the CIC.
 [02:09:27.000 --> 02:09:34.000]  Also in this case, we can set the current that drives these lines by setting a register into the MPA.
 [02:09:34.000 --> 02:09:37.000]  We do three different settings.
 [02:09:37.000 --> 02:09:50.000]  And guess what?
 We have an error rate and a number of testing bits.
 [02:09:50.000 --> 02:09:53.000]  So this one and number of test bits in particular.
 [02:09:53.000 --> 02:09:58.000]  So on the x-axis of the phase, on the y-axis, you have the various lines.
-[02:09:58.000 --> 02:10:06.000]  You see there are two empty columns because these two phases don't work into the CAC.
+[02:09:58.000 --> 02:10:06.000]  You see there are two empty columns because these two phases don't work into the CIC.
 [02:10:06.000 --> 02:10:12.000]  And for the bit error rate, this honestly was quite a good plot.
 [02:10:12.000 --> 02:10:26.000]  It's not always this good, but you see that for every of these lines, you get a very wide area in which any one of these phases will work because it doesn't cause any.
 [02:10:26.000 --> 02:10:32.000]  And this concludes the electric chain validation.